Are you experiencing Peloton pain and discomfort because you’re riding more?

 - Back pain

 - Leg pain

 Then, along the way I’ll do my best to explain why you’re feeling the way you do and offer some basic solutions, too.

-DISCLAIMER: THIS IS NOT MEANT TO SUBSTITUTE FOR PROFESSIONAL MEDICAL ADVICE.
 WHEN IN DOUBT SEE YOUR DOCTOR ABOUT ANY PAIN OR DISCOMFORT YOU ARE FEELING.
-THIS ARTICLE IS FOR INFORMATIONAL PURPOSES ONLY.

-Knee pain riding a Peloton
+Knee pain from your Peloton

 If you’re feeling knee pain while riding your Peloton, you’re not alone.

 If you’re got poor pedal form, then your knees are going to pay the price.